MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

    - For a certificate stored locally, you must specify the thumbprint of the certificate.
 6. Open **Retail and Commerce \> Channel setup \> Fiscal integration \> Connector technical profiles**.
 7. On the **Settings** FastTab, you must specify the parameters for digital signatures:
-   - Certificate profile – Select the certificate profile that you configured on the previous step.
+   - **Certificate profile** – Select the certificate profile that you configured on the previous step.
-   - Hash algorithm – Specify one of the cryptographic hash algorithms that are supported by Microsoft .NET, such as SHA256.
+   - **Hash algorithm** – Specify one of the cryptographic hash algorithms that are supported by Microsoft .NET, such as **SHA256**.
-   - Activate health check – For more information about the Health Check feature, see [Fiscal registration health check](./fiscal-integration-for-retail-channel.md#fiscal-registration-health-check).
+   - **Activate health check** – For more information about the Health Check feature, see [Fiscal registration health check](./fiscal-integration-for-retail-channel.md#fiscal-registration-health-check).

 Finally, on the **Commerce parameters** page, you must specify the parameters for digital signing on the Headquarters side: